Central Atlas Tamazight

-Central Atlas Tamazight or Atlasic (native name: ⵜⴰⵎⴰⵣⵉⵖⵜ Tamazight /ber/; أمازيغية أطلس الأوسط) is a Berber language of the Afroasiatic language family spoken by around 2.7 million speakers or 7.4% of the population of Morocco.
+Central Atlas Tamazight or Atlasic (native name: ⵜⴰⵎⴰⵣⵉⵖⵜ, Tamaziɣt /ber/; أمازيغية أطلس الأوسط) is a Berber language of the Afroasiatic language family spoken by around 2.7 million speakers, or 7.4% of the population of Morocco.

 Central Atlas Tamazight is one of the most-spoken Berber languages, along with Tachelhit, Kabyle, Riffian, Shawiya and Tuareg.
 In Morocco, it comes second as the most-spoken after Tachelhit.
 All five languages may be referred to as "Tamazight", but Central Atlas speakers are the only ones who use the term exclusively.
 As is typical of Afroasiatic languages, Tamazight has a series of "emphatic consonants" (realized as pharyngealized), uvulars, pharyngeals and lacks the phoneme /p/.
 Tamazight has a phonemic three-vowel system but also has numerous words without vowels.

 Central Atlas Tamazight (unlike neighbouring Tashelhit) had no known significant writing tradition until the 20th century.
 It is now officially written in the Tifinagh script for instruction in Moroccan schools, while descriptive linguistic literature commonly uses the Latin alphabet, and the Arabic alphabet has also been used.

 The standard word order is verb–subject–object but sometimes subject–verb–object.
-Words inflect for gender, number and state, using prefixes, suffixes and circumfixes.
-Verbs are heavily inflected, being marked for tense, aspect, mode, voice, person of the subject and polarity, sometimes undergoing ablaut.
+Words inflect for gender, number and state, using prefixes, suffixes and circumfixes. verbs are heavily inflected, being marked for tense, aspect, mood, voice, person of the subject, and polarity, sometimes undergoing ablaut.
 Pervasive borrowing from Arabic extends to all major word classes, including verbs; borrowed verbs, however, are conjugated according to native patterns, including ablaut.